VolkovLabs/volkovlabs.io/docs/volkovlabs-balena-app/index.md

 ## Getting Started

-The Balena application is not included in the Grafana repository.
+The Balena application is not included in the Grafana Catalog.
 It can be installed manually from our Private Repository or downloaded directly from the GitHub repository:

 ```bash
 grafana-cli --repo https://volkovlabs.io/plugins plugins install volkovlabs-balena-app